 That said, Nutmeg appears to be a leader in many other respects.
 It offers more robo advisor expertise, more products, and a cheaper buy-in.
 What’s more, Nutmeg also offers you more in the way of portfolio options.
 The addition of an optional paid financial advice service really tops things off.

 So – for my money – Nutmeg just wins the day here.
 Of course, everyone’s experiences may vary.
-Ultimately the decision may come down to how much you are looking to invest up front.
-With Nutmeg offering a much lower barrier to entry and Moneyfarm working out cheaper if you are investing £10k or more.
+Ultimately the decision may come down to how much you are looking to invest up front and which product you are interested in.